jibstack64/know-it-all/README.md

 ### Catalog and iteration
 - `-s/search <term>` - Iterates through all items in the database; if an item's name/identifier or inner value(s) contain `term`, its name/identifier and the value(s) in which `term` was found in are written to the console in a similar style to `r/readable`.

+### Encryption and decryption
+> **NOTE**
+> The encryption algorithm is a very basic two-dimensional bitshift algorithm.
+It works, but make sure that your password is long, or your data may be at risk from bruteforce attacks. **Your phrase cannot be a series of characters!** Otherwise your passcode is encrypted (and decrypted) as being the single character that is repeated, reducing the entire point of the encrypt/decrypt functions!
+>
+> This is *in progress* and is prone to change soon.
+- `-e/encrypt <phrase>` - Encrypts the `o/outfile` provided to `./encrypted.json`.
+- `-d/decrypt <phrase>` - Decrypts the `o/outfile` provided to `./decrypted.json`.
+If no `o/outfile` is provided, an `./encrypted.json` will be used (if found).

 ### Other
 - `-?/help [parameter]` - Provides a help-sheet for all parameters, (almost) identical to that of this README.
 If `parameter` is passed, only help for that single parameter will be written to the console.